You will receive guidance in doctoral studies by several actors:

 Responsible conduct of research forms a basis for all research activities.
 Responsible conduct of research means practicing integrity, meticulousness and accuracy in all phases of research, using ethically sustainable methods that fulfill scientific criteria, as well as respectful and responsible conduct towards other researchers.
 Responsible data management as well as openness in sharing the results and conflicts of interest are in the core of responsible conduct of research.

 Commitment to responsible conduct of research is primarily up to you, but also to your supervisor, the whole research team, the head of your research unit and the leadership of the University.
 In addition to good scientific practice, you must take into account up-to-date legislation.
-At the University of Eastern Finland, violations of good scientific practice are monitored by the leadership of the University (Rector and Academic Rector).
+At the University of Eastern Finland, violations of good scientific practice are monitored by the leadership of the University (Rector and Vice Rector for Research).

 You, just like all doctoral researchers, have to be aware of good scientific practices before starting the doctoral studies.